cliffinlin/Orion/README.md

 # Orion
-Android app for stock analysis
+Android app for China stock market analysis, the data comes from sina finance.